Yagasaki7K/yagasaki7k/README.md

 ## 👋🏽 Hello there!
 Welcome!

 I really don't know how you got here, but welcome!

-Get your coffee ☕️ and I'll try to show you a little bit about me, my skills, my history, my progress and something else...
+Grab your coffee ☕️ and I'll try to show you a little bit about me, my skills, my history, my achievements, my progress and anything else, if you have anything interesting to know...

 Science without results is just a witchcraft - Cave Johnson